jaswinder6991/loops-near-intents-workshop/src/content/01-introduction/01-welcome.md

 - Basic understanding of blockchain concepts (tokens, transactions, wallets)
 - Familiarity with command-line interfaces
 - Node.js development experience (helpful but not required)
-- Access to testnet funds (we'll help you get these)
+- Access to mainnet NEAR funds (we'll help you get these)

 ## Getting Started